rugbyprof/4883-Programming_Techniques/Assignments/A05/README.md

 1. Understanding the problem
 2. Experience in solving problems

 The first one can be improved upon, but initially it's based a lot on intelligence.
 For example how many of you can write a recursive algorithm to sum up the digits of an integer?
-Almost all of you (with a couple of Google searches).
+Almost all of you (and hopefully without Google).
 Of course when I pose that question in 1063 I expect nearly all of the class to **not** see a clear solution.
-There are only a couple of individuals, in my time teaching, that figured it out with zero prior knowledge.
+There are only a couple of individuals, in my time teaching, that almost immediately figured it out with zero prior knowledge.
 However, once I tell the class that we will use `Div 10` and `Mod 10`, then show them how to apply them, it's like a collective AHA! accompanied with a feeling of "Why didn't I think of that?"
 It seems obvious ... **after you see it** ... or more specifically after you "**experience**" it.

 There are no known ways to significantly increase mental capacity.
 But if you expose yourself to problem after problem and solution after solution, you may not technically be "smarter", but you can bet you sure will come off as smart with all the cool stuff you've got crammed in your head.
 It won't happen in a single semester, but you can give it one heck of a start in the next 15 weeks.